What priorities are you using in developing the reopening plan?

 The NJDOE has provided the Road Back as required guidance we must follow in order to get approval to reopen schools.
 This involves the need for us to submit a reopening plan to the Department of Education on July 31st for the initial review.
 Similar to the closing plan, we expect multiple additional requirements that will be made prior to asking for board approval.
 The guidelines outlined by the NJDOE are aligned with the Center for Disease Control recommendations on school reopening.
 Additionally, we will work closely with our local health department and be responsive to local outbreaks.

-Who is on the reopening committee?
+Who is on the Restart committee?

 The reopening committee requirement is outlined in the Road Back guidance, and the committee is made up of BOE representation, students, administrators, and a diverse representation of staff members including; teachers, nurses, guidance department members.

 What requirements did Governor Murphy just release for virtual-only learning?

 The entire guidelines can be referenced here.
 We will release to the community our plans for remote learning and in-person learning on or about August 3rd.
 This will allow parents the time necessary to plan as well as provide the administration time to ensure that the plans presented remain entirely aligned to these guidelines.

 How will the schools cover the mandated curriculum?
 Will remote learning follow the same curriculum as the in-person instruction?